 Herring is also a popular Dutch food that you should try (it is called haring in Dutch).
 You’ll see lots of street vendors selling herring from their food carts.

 For those of you with a sweet tooth, stroopwafel is a famous sweet here.
 It is basically a waffle filled with caramel or honey.

 Poffertjes are small fluffy pancakes that are very popular in Amsterdam too and you should definitely try them!

 I recommend for dinner you head to The Pantry, a traditional Dutch restaurant.

 If you have more than 24 hours in Amsterdam

 If you have more than 24 hours in Amsterdam and you are lucky enough to be here during April or May, get yourself down to Keukenhof to see the tulip fields there.
 They are so stunning and only 25 miles from the centre of Amsterdam.
+But aside from the famous tulips, there are so many other hidden gems in The Netherlands and Amsterdam.
 Other things to do in Amsterdam if you have more than one day here include:

 Drink beer under a windmill